Lovinoes/website/web/docs/wings/next-steps/setting-up-allocations.md

 ![](./images/setting-up-allocations/allocation-popup.webp)

 **IP address**: Use an IP assigned to an interface on the Wings host, or `0.0.0.0` to bind all its IPv4 interfaces.
-Run `ip addr` to inspect the host's addresses. `hostname -I` can include private and Docker addresses; its first result is not necessarily your public IP.
+The panel's **IP** field suggests the host's interface addresses when Wings runs directly on the host (not in a container); otherwise run `ip addr` to inspect them. `hostname -I` can include private and Docker addresses; its first result is not necessarily your public IP.
 If your provider routes a public IP to a private address on the VPS, bind the private address or `0.0.0.0` and enter the public address as the alias below.

 ::: info
 `127.0.0.1` has special handling in Wings: it normally maps to [`docker.network.interface`](../configuration.md#docker-network-interface), and an internal network can leave it unpublished.
 It does not guarantee a host-loopback-only port. [`docker.network.disable_interface_binding`](../configuration.md#docker-network-disable-interface-binding) can also make ports bind to all interfaces.
 Check the game container's actual port bindings before relying on an allocation for isolation.